 Here are some of the firsts from Sarver Heart Center:

-2012 – Kapil Lotun, MD, interventional cardiologist and director of the Transcatheter Aortic Valve Replacement (TAVR) and the Structural Heart Disease programs , led the first TAVR team in southern Arizona, to replace the aortic valve of an 80-year-old woman considered too frail for open-heart surgery.
+2012 – Interventional cardiologists launched the Transcatheter Aortic Valve Replacement (TAVR) and the Structural Heart Disease programs, when they performed the first TAVR procedure in southern Arizona, replacing the aortic valve of an 80-year-old woman considered too frail for open-heart surgery.
 This minimally invasive catheter-based treatment provides a lifesaving option for patients who are considered too ill to survive open-heart surgery to replace severely blocked aortic valves.

 2011 – Pediatric cardiologists Ricardo Samson, MD, and G. Michaels Nichols, MD, are the first in Arizona to use a catheter to replace a pulmonary valve, avoiding open-heart surgery for their 26-year-old patient.